Mastercard Transaction Link Identifier (TLID)

 How it works

-When a Mastercard credit card payment is authorized, the TLID is generated by Mastercard and returned to EBANX through the acquirer's authorization response.
+When a Mastercard card payment is authorized, the TLID is generated by Mastercard and returned to EBANX through the acquirer's authorization response.
 EBANX extracts and stores the TLID alongside the original transaction record, and includes it in the payment response sent back to the merchant.
-For any subsequent lifecycle event — such as a capture, refund, reversal, or recurring charge — EBANX retrieves the original TLID and injects it into the outbound request sent to the acquirer, proving the deterministic linkage of the transaction chain.
+For supported lifecycle events — such as captures, refunds, and reversals linked to a known EBANX transaction — EBANX uses the TLID associated with the original authorization.
+For merchant-initiated transactions (MITs), the TLID must be submitted whenever available, using the TLID from the original CIT — whether processed by EBANX or another PSP.
+Storing this identifier is the merchant's responsibility.

 Merchants may also send a TLID in the payment request using the transaction_references field.
 When provided, EBANX validates and stores the merchant-supplied TLID alongside the transaction record.

 TLID support requires the acquirer processing the transaction to be compliant with Mastercard's mandate.
 Not all acquirers have implemented TLID yet.
-As acquirers adopt the standard, EBANX will automatically enable TLID for the corresponding transaction flows — no action is required from merchant side.
+As acquirers adopt the standard, EBANX will automatically enable TLID for the corresponding transaction flows — merchants submitting MITs must still provide the TLID via transaction_references when available.

 Benefits